BREATHING PROPERLY FOR HEALTH

 18. Makes the body more yang.
 This is very important for healing and development.

-For all of these reasons, please practice the three-part breath and toe breathing every day for at least 15 to 30 minutes daily, or more.
+For all of these reasons, please practice at least the three-part breath and toe breathing every day for at least 15 to 30 minutes daily, or more.

 WOMEN AND BREATHING

 Some of the following is repetitive, but very important for women.
 Most women breathe in a shallow way, do not breathe into their abdomens, and do not expand the upper chest well, either.

 This combination shortens women’s lives, sickens them, harms their appearance, and can cause depression.

 1. NO ABDOMINAL BREATHING